Why do e-commerce operators need Unified Analytics?

 However, growing the brand is a whole different matter!

 As most seasoned entrepreneurs are aware, growing a brand requires deep insight into customer behavior, identifying key drivers of sales, and discovering effective marketing levers.
+The two compass metrics most teams come back to are LTV (Lifetime Value) and Attribution — neither of which any single-channel dashboard can show you cleanly.

 The only way to gain that deep understanding of your brand and customers is by letting your data and metrics uncover these for you.

-Now, this is easier said than done in practice - With a myriad of platforms, channels, and customer touchpoints, tracking your metrics can be overwhelming.
+Now, this is easier said than done in practice — with a myriad of platforms, channels, and customer touchpoints, tracking your metrics can be overwhelming.
 It becomes a constant battle of switching tabs, CSV exports, and hours of editing formulas in spreadsheets!

-But, there is a better way.
+But there is a better way.
 Most of these challenges can be overcome by effectively using unified analytics tools.
 They break down the data silos, bring all metrics onto a single screen, and give you back hours of your time.

-Here are the top three reasons how unified analytics tools like Ignyte IQ can boost your brand’s growth:
+Here are the top three reasons unified analytics tools like Ignyte IQ can boost your brand’s growth:

 1. Provides Blended and Aggregated Metrics